Books and Folio

 The prints come in a die-cut enclosure that allows an image to come through its cover.
 I sign the title page and hand-number the colophon.

 The printing and assembly processes use only archival, acid-free materials to protect the life of the prints and pages inside.
-Each folio is shipped in a sealed, plastic sleeve.
+Each folio is shipped in a sealed, transparent sleeve.

 USD $175.00.
 Includes shipping within United States.